 Main Content

-Supported .NET Version: .NET 5.0 or higher recommended
+Supported .NET Version: .NET 6.0 or higher

-This example shows how to create a .NET component from a MATLAB® function and integrate it with a .NET application written in C#.
+This example shows how to package a MATLAB® function and deploy it with a .NET application written in C#.
 The workflow is supported on Windows®, Linux®, and macOS systems.
-However, .NET applications can only be published from Windows to Linux and macOS.
+This example uses a workflow based on Windows.

 Prerequisites

 • Create a new work folder that is visible to the MATLAB search path.
-This example uses folder named work.
+This example uses a folder named work.

 • End users must have an installation of MATLAB Runtime to run the application.
 For details, see Install and Configure MATLAB Runtime.